-Intangible assets and property, plant and equipment are evaluated for recoverability whenever events or changes in circumstances indicate that their carrying amounts may not be recoverable.
-For the purpose of impairment testing, the recoverable amount (i.e. the higher of the fair value less cost to sell and the value-in-use) is determined on an individual asset basis unless the asset does not generated cash flow that are largely independent of those from other assets.
+Intangible assets and property, plant and equipments are evaluated for recoverability whenever events or changes in circumstances indicate that their carrying amounts may not be recoverable.
+For the purpose of impairment testing, the recoverable amount (i.e. the higher of the fair value less cost to sell and the value-in-use) is determined on an individual asset basis unless the asset does not generate cash flows that are largely independent of those from other assets.
 In such cases, the recoverable amount is determined for the CGU to which the asset belongs.
 If such assets are considered to be impaired, the impairment to be recognized in the statement of profit and loss is measured by the amount by which the carrying value of the assets exceeds the estimated recoverable amount of the asset.
-An impairment loss is reversed in the statement of profit and loss if there has been a change in the estimated used to determine the recoverable amount.
-The Carrying amount of the asset is increased to its revised recoverable amount, provided that this amount does not exceed the carrying amount that would have been determined (net of any accumulated amortization or depreciation) had no impairment loss been recognized for the asset in prior years.
+An impairment loss is reversed in the statement of profit and loss if there has been a change in the estimates used to determine the recoverable amount.
+The carrying amount of the asset is increased to its revised recoverable amount, provided that this amount does not exceed the carrying amount that would have been determined (net of any accumulated amortization or depreciation) had no impairment loss been recognized for the asset in prior years.

-(o) Cash and Cash Equivalents
+o) Cash and cash equivalents

-The Cash and cash equivalent in the balance sheet comprises cash at bank and on hand and short- term deposits with a maturity period of three months or less from the balance sheet date, which are subject to an insignificant risk of changes in value.
+The Cash and cash equivalent in the balance sheet comprise cash at banks and on hand and short-term deposits with a maturity period of three months or less from the balance sheet date, which are subject to an insignificant risk of changes in value.

-(p) Cash flow Statement
+(p) Cash flow statement

-The Cash flow statement is prepared in accordance with the Indian Accounting Standard (Ind AS) 7 "Statement of Cash flows" using the indirect method for operating activities.
+The cash flow statement is prepared in accordance with the Indian Accounting Standard (Ind AS) - 7 "Statement of Cash flows" using the indirect method for operating activities.

-(q) Provisions, Contingent liabilities, contingent assets and Commitments:
+(q) Provisions, Contingent liabilities, Contingent assets and Commitments: